 All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm at home, in the community or in school

 Pupils and staff involved in child protection issues will receive appropriate support

-The Designated Safeguarding Lead is Mrs Louise Lowes.
+Our Designated Safeguarding Lead is Mrs Jane Tailby.

-The Deputy Designated Safeguarding Leads are Mr Nigel Green and Mrs Lisa Pinkerton.
+Our Deputy Designated Safeguarding Leads are Mr Nigel Green, Mrs Lisa Pinkerton and Mrs Lizzie Sartain.